juandavidzuluaga/doc-otobo-admin/content/processes-automation/process-management.rst

       - Service task activity
       - User task activity (selected for now)

-   User Task Activity Dialogs
+   Activity Dialogs
-      You can assign user task activity dialogs to this activity by dragging the elements with the mouse from the left list to the right list.
+      You can assign activity dialogs to this activity by dragging the elements with the mouse from the left list to the right list.
 Ordering the elements within the list is also possible by drag and drop.

-      Click on the *Create New User Task Activity Dialog* button to create new dialogs.
+      Click on the *Create New Activity Dialog* button to create new dialogs.

 Example process